-The largest of the entitlement grants received through the Consolidated Federal Programs is Title I. Five schools in St. Vrain Valley Schools are Title I schools based on school poverty rates.
-They are as follows: Columbine, Indian Peaks, Northridge, Rocky Mountain, and Timberline K-8 School.
+The largest of the entitlement grants received through the Consolidated Federal Programs is Title I. Six schools in St. Vrain Valley Schools are Title I schools based on school poverty rates.
+They are as follows: Columbine, Indian Peaks, Longs Peak, Northridge, Rocky Mountain, and Timberline K-8 School.

 Title I Part A, provides resources to help ensure that all children have the opportunity to receive a quality education, resulting in their attainment of high academic standards.
 Title I targets resources to districts and schools whose needs are the greatest.
 The program is the largest ESEA program supporting both elementary and secondary education.
 The USDE allocates funds based on census poverty rates from ages 5 through 17.
 Essentially, Title I focuses on providing additional instructional time in the areas of reading and math.
 Eligibility is based on statutory formulas.

 Ways in which schools and districts can use Title I dollars include:

 - Extended-time programs (such as before/after school programs, summer school)

 - Professional development